dimitra03/TeachersWebApp/README.md

 After installing MySQL, you will need to create a database and import the provided schema.

 1. **Run Schema Script:**
   Execute the `teachersDB.sql` script to create the necessary tables and schema.
+You can change the username and password and set your own inside the script.
+    For example:
+    CREATE USER 'new_user' IDENTIFIED BY 'new_password';
+    GRANT ALL ON `teachersDB`.* TO 'new_user';
+    where 'new_user' is the new username that the user wants to create and 'new_password' is the new password for that username.

-2. **Set Database details**
+3. **Set Database details:**
-  Update the `application.properties` file with your database connection details.
+  If you changed the username and password you need to update the `application.properties` file with your new database connection details.

 ## Installation